-- Keep a listing of any and all household personal belongings or goods you have discarded and receipts for any expenses you incur while protecting your home.
+- Keep a listing of any and all household personal belongings or goods that you have discarded and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
 (Don’t use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
 While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help handle with the situation:

 - Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
 The potential for slips and falls from water that was used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
 Only perform tasks that can be done safely.